Who we are

 In accordance with the Code, a Register of Commissioners’ Interests is available.

 The Chief Executive is Phil Golding.
 He was appointed on 31 May 2016.
 Phil joined the then Lord Chancellor’s Department in 1994 and has progressed through the ranks via Ministerial Private Offices and various communications roles.
 He was Head of Corporate Services for the Law Commission in 2004-2005.
 Between 2008 and 2011 Phil served as Head of the Senior Presiding Judge’s office before moving to HM Courts and Tribunals Service (HMCTS) to undertake a number of operational roles, including Cluster Manager for the London Crown Courts and Cluster Manager for Avon & Somerset and Gloucestershire.
 He joined the Law Commission from his role as HMCTS Head of Crime for the South West.
-He also sits as a Magistrate in Hampshire.
+He also sits as a Magistrate in Kent.

 Structure of the Law Commission